article | June 12, 2017

 Discover the True State of Your Sales Organization

 The top sales executive in every organization faces the same problem: spin.
 Everyone in your org chart wants you to interpret the results a certain way.
 How can you find out what’s really going on?
 Learning the truth is critical for your sales strategy.It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The purpose of Discovery is to gather intelligence about your organization.
 Most leaders periodically embark on some kind of “listening tour.”
 While educational, there’s a flaw: the leader hears everyone’s own version of the opportunities.
 Performing your own Discovery helps you get facts, not opinions.

-There are many forms of Discovery.
-Below are 9 you might choose from.
-We’ll examine how you can execute three of these on your own.
-For details on the complete list of 9, download the Sales Organization Discovery Guide.
+There are many forms of Discovery and I have included the nine most common to choose from.
+We’ll examine how you can execute the three highest impact forms of discovery on your own.

 Now we’ll look at three in more detail: